zacheryvaughn/Super-Simple-SDXL/README.md

 ## Step 8: Write your app.py script.
 Copy my script.
 Make sure to put your safetensors in the models directory.
-Add the model file name at the top of your script adjust the parameters.
+Add the model file name in the parameters section at the top.

 ## Step 9: Run your script.
 In terminal: